-Non-current liabilities consist of bonds payable, financing leases, long-term leases, bond premiums and discounts.
+Non-current liabilities consist of bonds payable, financing notes, long-term leases, long-term subscriptions, bond premiums and discounts.
 Bonds payable are reported net of the applicable bond premium or discount.
 These premiums and discounts are amortized over the life of the applicable bonds using the bonds outstanding method.
-At December 31, 2022, the Authority had \$66,877,675 of bonds payable, financing leases and long-term leases, of which \$63,614,537 is due longer than one year.
+At December 31, 2023, the Authority had \$67,919,128 of bonds payable, financing notes, long-term leases and long-term subscriptions, of which \$64,006,393 is due longer than one year.